tadhg.com

 Web Application Developer/Software Engineer, Nimblefish Technologies

-Developed Java-based web applications for marketing programs, with particular emphasis on Java, JSP, JavaScript and AJAX development.
+Switched to Engineering section of Nimblefish to pursue technical interests.
+Developed web applications for marketing programs, primarily working with JavaScript/AJAX against a Java/JSP backend.
 Enabled smoother workflows by prototyping a JavaScript templating environment.
 Improved UIs using AJAX, improved Web standards compliance and browser compatibility, and streamlined work processes via backend-to-HTML integration using JSP.

 Web Development Manager, Nimblefish Technologies

-Managed and mentored the web development team, developed JSP frameworks for form and offer handling, supervised Flash development, moved sites to the newest version of the Nimblefish platform, trained the web development team on the new platform, worked with backend engineers to develop solutions on the new platform, and performed all of the duties of the Senior Web Technologist role (see below).
+Managed and mentored the web development team, worked with backend engineers to improve web application platform, developed frameworks for form and offer handling, trained the web development team, and performed all of the duties of the Senior Web Technologist role (see below).

 Senior Web Technologist, Nimblefish Technologies

-Developed personalized websites using Nimblefish’s JSP-based PURL platform.
-Improved use of PURL-related technologies including JSP and database structures.
-Guided production processes, managed freelancers, created standards for PURL coding and PURL QA, and developed JavaScript/CSS/HTML techniques for PURL development.
+Developed personalized websites using Nimblefish’s JSP-based platform.
+Improved in-house use of technologies including JavaScript, JSP, and database structures.
+Guided production processes, managed freelancers, and created internal standards for coding and QA.

 Education